Rick: Right, and no harm ever came from reading a book. Remember how that one went?

 Followed by The Mummy: Tomb of the Dragon Emperor.

 This film provides examples of:

 - Alas, Poor Villain: Imhotep sees what True Love is really like.
-He'd sacrificed everything, his position, his life, his mortality and even his soul multiple times over thousands of years for Ankh-su-namun, and she abandoned him when the chips were down.
+He'd suffered terribly and sacrificed everything, his position, his life, his mortality and even his soul multiple times over thousands of years for Ankh-su-namun, and she abandoned him when the chips were down.
 Then he got to watch Evy race to Rick's side in his moment of need.
 To top it off, while he was begging Ankh-su-namun to save him, his enemy was begging his beloved to save herself- and she refused, insisting on trying to help him.
-With this came the realization that his sacrifice and suffering had been pointless and empty, and he gave a bitter smile and let go of the ledge and let Hell take him.
+With this came the realization that all his sacrifice and suffering had been pointless and empty, and after a bitter smile he let go of the ledge and let Hell take him.
 And, from the look he gives Rick and Evy, he believed they would have helped him if he'd have asked.

 - Artistic License – Physics: